A U.S. Office of Naval Research-sponsored lab showcases mixed, virtual and augmented reality technologies

 AR technology can bring us the world we imagine.
 It also can track today’s real world and help us experience it in new ways.
 In Switzerland, for example, AR is already regularly used to overlay reality with digital geodata.
 SWISS Airlines launched an augmented reality app for one of its CS300 aircraft to mark a traditional winegrowers’ festival that occurs only once in a generation.
 More than half the Swiss population have already experienced AR without realizing it, according to the Swiss Augmented Reality Barometer, a study carried out by the University of Lucerne.

-In March, London-based Cromwell Hospital reported becoming the first hospital in the United Kingdom and Europe to use an Apple Vision Pro mixed-reality headset as a logistics and organizational tool.
-The headset, which runs on AI-based software from augmented reality surgical software firm eXeX, helped surgeons successfully perform two microsurgical spine procedures.
+AR technology is poised to transform people’s lives particularly in health care and mobility, but more agreement is needed to set guardrails for ethical uses.
+The Council of Europe recently launched a strategic action plan on human rights and technologies in biomedicine.
+In March, London-based Cromwell Hospital reported becoming the first hospital in the United Kingdom and Europe to use an Apple Vision Pro mixed reality glasses as a logistics and organizational tool.
+The headset, run on AI-based software from augmented reality surgical software firm eXeX, helped surgeons perform microsurgical spine procedures.

-The software is seamless and has improved efficiency within the Complex Spine team,” said Syed Aftab, a consultant orthopaedic spinal surgeon.
+“The software is seamless and has improved efficiency within the Complex Spine team,” said Syed Aftab, a consultant orthopaedic spinal surgeon.

 Preserving cultural heritage and urban planning